GPawi/LANDO/README.md

 #### **macOS**

 First, open the `Terminal` and start conda with `source /opt/miniconda3/bin/activate`.
-Then navigate to the location of the LANDO-master folder by using the `cd` command.
-For this example, we assume the zip file "LANDO-master" is in the "Downloads" folder:
+Then navigate to the location of the LANDO-main folder by using the `cd` command.
+For this example, we assume the zip file "LANDO-main" is in the "Downloads" folder:

 ~~~
-cd ~/Downloads/LANDO-master
+cd ~/Downloads/LANDO-main
 ~~~

 If not already done, activate your conda environment in the terminal: